Swasth-Apps/healthcoach-help/src/pages/coach/topics/invite-users.md

 These requests are directed to the coach side for further processing.
 The coach can either approve or decline these requests, as per their convenience.

-The coaches can also mark 'Close to new requests' when the particular cohort is full, or they don’t wish to entertain any more clients.
+The coaches can also mark 'Close to new requests' when the particular cohort is full, or they don’t wish to accept any more clients.